jtn-ms/handy/README.md

 * "One-Click" stands for simple and fast.
 * "One-Click" helps you save time on daily and repetitive jobs as much as possible , and focus on more important things.
-* "One-Click" is inspired by python and is to accelerate the speed.
+* "One-Click" is inspired by python's simpleness and is to accelerate the speed.

 ### Installation